JohanVanslembrouck/corolib/README.md

 The 'corolib' library demonstrates how C++ coroutines can be used to write asynchronous distributed applications.

+Coroutines are a natural way to write efficient distributed applications.
+An application running on one processor can start an operation on another processor or computer (remote method invocation).
+* Using a synchronous operation, the application will block until the operation has responded.
+In the meantime, the application cannot respond to new requests unless this request is processed in a separate thread or the operation itself runs on a separate thread.
+* Using an asynchronous operation, the application can start the operation, proceed with other tasks that do not depend on the response, and then await the response in an event loop where other inputs can be handled as well.
+The response will usually be handled by a piece of code that is typically located in a callback function registered at the invocation of the operation.
+A disadvantage is that starting the operation (sending the request) and processing the response are at different places in the code.
+* Using an asynchronous operation in combination with coroutines, the callback function can be hidden in the library (corolib in this case) and the response can be handled after the co_await statement in the coroutine in which the asynchronous operation was originally invoked.
+This is a more natural place than handling the response in a separate piece of code.
+The use of coroutines allow asynchronous applications to be written using a synchronous (sequential) style.

+Coroutines can also be used as a replacement for threads.
+Two or more coroutines can be started one after the other.
+Each of these coroutines can implement a potentially infinite loop, invoking asynchronous requests and then processing their response in the same code block inside the loop.
+These coroutines may thus never co_return, but when suspended for the first time, they pass control to the coroutine that started them and that will pass control to the event loop.
+Yet everything runs on the same thread, with coroutines proceding in an interleaved and colloraborative way.

 For its communication 'corolib' uses the Boost ASIO library or Qt (QTcpSocket, QTcpServer).
 I used Boost 1.70 and Qt 5.14.2, but many other versions will do.

 I developed 'corolib' with Visual Studio 2019 and Qt Creator 4.12.0 on a Windows 10 laptop.